arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 )
 ```

 that makes our events in stream indexed from 0.
-So first event's position is 0, next ones is 1, and then there is 2...
+So first event's position is 0, next one is 1, and then there is 2...

 Here is the thing.
-From the point of our API it does not matter how they are internally numbered and stored in the database.
+From the point of our API, it does not matter how they are internally numbered and stored in the database.

 ```ruby
 events = client.read_stream_events_forward("Order-dd00859a")